Restoring Synaptic Function Starts Today

 Spinogenix has developed SPG302 as a once-a-day tablet, which is significantly different from recently approved antibody therapies for Alzheimer’s disease that require IV infusion by a healthcare professional.

-SPG302 is the first synaptic regenerative therapy to be tested in ALS, and Spinogenix is aiming to make it the first such therapy in Alzheimer’s as well.
+SPG302 is the first synaptic regenerative therapy to be tested in ALS, and Spinogenix is aiming to make it the first such therapy in Alzheimer’s and schizophrenia.

 To my knowledge, this is the first clinical trial in ALS focused on regenerating synapses with a small molecule.
 It has the potential to be used in combination with many other treatments approved and in development.